matheus-vieira/matheus-vieira.github.io/source/_questions_2025_csharp/question-34.md

 ---
 layout: question
-title: Which C# feature allows multiple inheritance of contracts?
+title: What is the 'var' keyword in C#?
 options:
-- Enums
+- Implicit type declaration
-- Classes
+- Virtual method
-- Interfaces
+- Variant type
-- Structs
+- Variable declaration
-answer: 3
+answer: 1
-explanation: Interfaces allow multiple inheritance in C#.
-A class can implement multiple interfaces, inheriting their contracts (method signatures) but not implementation, providing flexibility in design.
+explanation: "The 'var' keyword enables implicit typing, where the compiler determines the type based on the assigned value."
 ---